nonara/ts-expose-internals/README.md

 - We publish for TS releases only.
 If you'd like nightly builds, have a look at [byots](https://github.com/basarat/byots).
 - If we don't have a package for the latest release, please allow 24hrs, then file an issue.
-- We only have types for versions 3.8 and higher.
-The older builds will not compile. 😢
-  - If you'd like an older version's types and can get it to build, let us know how you've configured it, and we'll publish it.

 ## Acknowledgments